-Tony’s Chocoloney has been on a mission to change the chocolate industry – specifically to eliminate slavery and child labor in West Africa.
-Right now, you can buy a lovely Rainbow tasting pack of Tony’s Chocoloney bars at the Grocery Outlet for just $5 (normally around $13).
+Tony’s Chocolonely has been on a mission to change the chocolate industry – specifically to eliminate slavery and child labor in West Africa.
+Right now, you can buy a lovely Rainbow tasting pack of Tony’s Chocolonely bars at the Grocery Outlet for just $5 (normally around $13).
 The variety pack is a good way to try out six of them together and find your favorite.

-Tony’s Chocoloney rainbow tasting pack contains six bars (each bar is 1.8 oz.) with the following varieties:
+Tony’s Chocolonely rainbow tasting pack contains six bars (each bar is 1.8 oz.) with the following varieties:

 - Milk Chocolate

 - Dark Chocolate 70%

 I really like this variety pack – each bar is a good size for two servings (or one, if you’re hungry) and all flavors are worth trying.
 It’s also pretty & would serve as a nice little gift for someone.
 The bars are wrapped in paper and housed in a cardboard box so the packaging is plastic-free, as are all Tony’s products.
 The two dark chocolate bars are vegan, while the milk chocolate bars are suitable for vegetarians.

 I would probably choose the hazelnut or almond as my favorites, but all were good and it was fun to try new flavors (like nougat) that I wouldn’t have bought otherwise.